Argentina moves to seize control of Repsol's YPF

 "If this policy continues - draining fields dry, no exploration and practically no investment - the country will end up having no viable future, not because of a lack of resources but because of business policies," she said.

-YPF's market value is $10.6 billion, although an Argentine tribunal will be responsible for valuing the company as part of the takeover.
+YPF's market value is $10.6 billion (6.6 billion pounds), although an Argentine tribunal will be responsible for valuing the company as part of the takeover.
 Central bank reserves or state pension funds could be used for compensation, analysts say.

 Fernandez, who still wears the black of mourning 18 months after the death of her husband and predecessor as president, Nestor Kirchner, stunned investors in 2008 when she nationalized private pension funds at the height of the global financial crisis.